Rose Syrup French 75

 Simple syrups are really easy to make and let you vary your cocktails in an infinite number of ways.
 Start with equal amounts of sugar and water and then pick your flavor!

-I bought this 1883 Routin rose syrup.
-But it also possible to use dried rose petals to make your own rose syrup for this gin and rose syrup cocktail.
+I bought 1883 Routin rose syrup, but it possible to use dried rose petals to make your own rose syrup for this gin and rose syrup cocktail.
 Like all simple syrups, it will keep in the refrigerator for a few weeks.

 Variations and substitutions